-Decorator which adapts an async generator using Trio constructs for safe use.
-(Normally, it's not allowed to yield from a nursery or cancel scope when implementing async generators.)
+Normally, it's not allowed to yield from a Trio nursery or cancel scope when implementing async generators.
+This decorator makes it possible to do so, adapting a generator for safe use.

 Though the wrapped function is written as a normal async generator, usage of the wrapper is different: the wrapper is an async context manager providing the async generator to be iterated.